Trump's latest tariffs undercut his first trade salvo in solar

 The conflicting impacts of his tariffs illustrate the pitfalls the administration faces in using broad protections for economic development - because tariffs meant to help one industry often undermine those shielding another.

-Other examples include a levy on imported washing machines to help domestic manufacturers such as Whirlpool, the effect of which has since been undercut by separate tariffs on the imported steel and aluminum used to make them.
+Other examples include a levy on imported washing machines to help domestic manufacturers such as Whirlpool (WHR.N), the effect of which has since been undercut by separate tariffs on the imported steel and aluminum used to make them.

 For the solar industry, the impact of Trump’s tariffs for companies and jobs gets even more complex.